 When the full moon is out, and the deep cleaning fairies come and tap you on the shoulder saying “it’s time to really clean” this is when the magical cleaning paste comes into action.

-Original recipe is known as “Laundry Butter” and you may see this paste referred to as that – but as you will soon see it is not limited to the Laundry
+In this article I am going blow your mind with all the uses.
+The original recipe is known as “Laundry Butter” and you may see this paste referred to as that – but as you will soon see it is not limited to the Laundry

 There are no hard and fast rules around how to use this paste, however you should avoid using on aluminium and always do a small test patch before applying to a surface for the first time.